santatamas/blog/_posts/2017-10-01-Building-Blu-Infrastructure.md

 *(High-level infrastructure diagram)*

 # Goals
-When I started planning the whole thing, I had a few basic requirements in mind regarding the operation and maintainability of the system.
+When I started planning, I had a few basic requirements in mind regarding the operation and maintainability of the system.

 * Proper source control
 * End-to-end CI/CD pipeline